 The Myanmar telecom industry has rapidly evolved seeing the entrance of two more operators, Telenor and Ooredoo.
 The two newcomers joined the once-monopoly state-owned operator, Myanmar Posts and Telecommunications, to compete in one of Myanmar’s fastest growing industries.

-With a population of around 62 million, Myanmar remains one of the last underdeveloped telecommunications markets in Asia with fixed line penetration and mobile penetration rates at around 1% and 4% respectively as of 2012.
+With a population of around 62 million, Myanmar remains one of the last undeveloped markets in Asia with fixed line penetration and mobile penetration rates at around 1% and 4% respectively as of 2012.
 The government has set ambitious targets of 75-80% penetration by the end of this year and has been steadily working towards that goal, which seems more and more realistic as each day passes.

 Challenges in the Myanmar Telecom Sector